piter239/seeker_tutorial/README.md

-# seeker_tutorial
+# Seeker tutorial
-Walk through the examples of using Seeker(tm) from InsideOpt
+## Walk through the examples of using Seeker(tm) from InsideOpt
+Can desing in Python - done